geoffsiuciak/sentif/README.md

     - Default: While in scope, any code or method may be run or called on the server object
     - Interp: Shell-style interpreter which supports the same core commands:
         - ban - add an IPv4 address to the banlist
-        - allow - remove an IPv4 address to the banlist
+        - allow - remove an IPv4 address from the banlist
         - show - show logged data from any client in the history, or show banlist
         - kill - kills server, but does not exit main()
 - Edit config.h to define desired behavior